Pediatric Hypocalcemia

 Early onset neonatal hypocalcemia

-• Prematurity: Possible mechanisms include inadequate nutritional intake, decreased responsiveness of parathyroid hormone to vitamin D, increased calcitonin level, increased urinary losses, and hypoalbuminemia leading to a decreased total (but normal ionized) calcium level.
-[3]
+• Prematurity - Possible mechanisms include inadequate nutritional intake, decreased responsiveness of PTH to vitamin D, increased calcitonin level, increased urinary losses, and hypoalbuminemia leading to a decreased total (but normal ionized) calcium level [5]

-• Birth asphyxia: Delayed introduction of feeds, increased calcitonin production, increased endogenous phosphate load due to tissue catabolism, renal failure, metabolic acidosis, and its treatment with alkali therapy all may contribute to hypocalcemia.
-[4, 5]
+• Birth asphyxia - Delayed introduction of feeds, increased calcitonin production, increased endogenous phosphate load due to tissue catabolism, renal failure, metabolic acidosis, and its treatment with alkali therapy all may contribute to hypocalcemia [6, 7]

-• Infants of a diabetic mother: The degree of hypocalcemia is associated with the severity of diabetes in the mother.
-Magnesium depletion in mothers with diabetes mellitus causes a hypomagnesemic state in the fetus, which induces functional hypoparathyroidism and hypocalcemia in the infant.
-In addition, infants of diabetic mothers have higher serum calcium in utero and this may also suppress the parathyroid gland.
-A high incidence of birth complications due to macrosomia and difficult delivery and, in some cases, higher incidence of preterm birth in infants of diabetic mothers are contributing factors for hypocalcemia.
+• Infants of a mother with diabetes - The degree of hypocalcemia is associated with the severity of diabetes in the mother; magnesium depletion in mothers with diabetes mellitus causes a hypomagnesemic state in the fetus, which induces functional hypoparathyroidism and hypocalcemia in the infant; in addition, infants of mothers with diabetes have higher serum calcium in utero, and this may also suppress the parathyroid gland; a high incidence of birth complications due to macrosomia and difficult delivery and, in some cases, higher incidence of preterm birth in infants of mothers with diabetes are contributing factors for hypocalcemia

 Late-onset neonatal hypocalcemia